 The workshop was also attended by Giulia Barnhisel – Director of the Regional Fund for Early Childhood Development Network, and Eldin Bajrić – the fund’s coordinator.
 Dr. Gloria Abdo, who was the workshop facilitator, is an expert in team-building and leadership.
 Dr. Ghassan Issa, the General Coordinator of the ANECD and the network team in Beirut were present.

-Dr. John Lombardi also participated in the workshop through a recorded speech followed by a discussion via Zoom.
+Dr. Joan Lombardi also participated in the workshop through a recorded speech followed by a discussion via Zoom.
 Dr. Lombardi is a visiting researcher at the Center for Early Childhood affiliated with the Graduate School of Education at Stanford University.
 She also holds positions on the Executive Council for Early Childhood Development and the Board of the Global Child Fund, among others related to early childhood development.
 Her speech focused on global trends in ECD research and Climate Change.
 Other speakers at the workshop included Dr. Mohammed Matar, whose intervention focused on policy-oriented ECD research at the regional and global levels, and Dr. Ghassan Issa, who presented the Strategic Research Model alongside ECD research done in ANECD/ARC in addition to global partnerships and initiatives of the network.

 After intensive and rich discussions, the group outlined future steps at the service of ECD research, including: